 There are ads and suggested content on the home screen and within the app store.
 There's no way to disable them.

-LG's apps store has a lot of apps available, and they run smoothly for the most part.
+LG's apps store has many apps available, and they run smoothly for the most part.

-Like other 2021 LG TVs, the remote has been slightly redesigned.
+Like other 2021 LG TVs, there's a slightly redesigned remote.
 It's still a Magic Remote, which means you can either use it like a traditional remote or as a pointer, like a computer mouse.
 It can also act as a universal remote for other devices.
 There's a microphone built-in for voice control, as well as dedicated buttons to summon the Google Assistant and Alexa.
 You can use voice control to change some of the TV's settings, search for content, or ask for general info like the weather and time.
 If you don't need the Magic Remote, the LG UP7000 comes with a basic one.

 There's a single button below the LG branding at the center of the bottom bezel.
 It acts as a power button, and you can also use it to change the channel, the input, and adjust the volume.

 We tested the 65 inch LG 65UP8000PUA.
 It's also available in a 43, 50, 55, 60, 70, 75, 82, and 86 inch size.
 The 50, 60, and 70 inch models have a VA panel, and the larger 82 and 86 inch sizes, known as the LG UP8770, have a native 120Hz refresh rate and support HDMI 2.1 bandwidth, so they perform a bit differently from the 43, 55, 65, and 75 inch variants that use ADS (IPS family) panels.